teofiln/cvnn/cvnn.md

 November 2005 - November 2022, Skopje, North Macedonia

 - Responsible for all things finance and negotiation of contracts with clients;
-- Managed a team of 4-7 people.
+- Managed a team of 4–7 people.
 Responsible for training new staff;
-- Expanded the company business to accounting services, adding an additional revenue stream.
+- Expanded the company business to accounting services, adding another revenue stream.

 **IBORN.NET DOO - Skopje** - Finance and business development adviser - Part time\
 January 2013 - August 2023